kkeijuro/midokura-exercise/README.md

 With tree map we could use the tailMap to begin iterating in the middle of the Tree, this means that we can begin only where CustomerGroup fits.

 for customers_waiting I decided using a LinkedList, iterating is O(n) but inserting/removing is O(1).
-Maybe othe collections would fit but I decided using them and random access is not needed.
+Maybe other collections would fit but I decided using them and random access is not needed.

 In detail, if we dismiss the TreeMap accessing, which would be O(log) here are the